Can A Resistance Band Break And Snap Back?

 Most people agree that face pulls are the worst exercise.

-If you pull the band to your face and it breaks this can cause some damage.
+If you pull the band to your face and it breaks, it can cause some damage.

-So, if you do choose to do the face pulls, be very careful and smart with the bands.
+So, if you choose to do the face pulls, be careful and smart with the bands.

 What Are The Safest Resistance Bands?